- Our original podcasts

 How to apply

 Applications for Signal Boost 2021 are now closed.
-We hope to announce the successful applicants in early September.

 In 2021, we’re asking applicants to create a short piece of audio in response to the theme ‘space’.
 We want to hear your takes on the spaces we live in, the galaxies we’re yet to explore, or the places that make you feel safe.
 You might want to explore an expansive space, a claustrophobic space, or somewhere in between.